sjtu-lyj/electron-BBC/README.md

 **After making changes to renderer.js hit Ctrl+R in app window to reload manually** There is no hot reloading.
-This is a minimal boilerplate code that will just get you started.
+Every time you change something in any js file make sure to change something in your render.js so webpack can compile again and hit ctrl + R in app window

 ##